-The goal of any serious writer is to create stories that develop long-lasting and meaningful connections with their readers.
+The goal of any serious writer is to create stories that evoke long-lasting and meaningful connections with their readers.
+To create a memorable story you must master the art of writing with emotions.

 Stories have the power to transform the way readers think and to give them insights into human nature that is impossible with any other form of art.